kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp.markdown

 This task will take my images, optimize them, copy them to the assets folder and output the size.

 ## Copy Vector Fonts for Production
 Another boring and short tasks, which is doing just one simple thing: Copy the fonts to the production assets folder.
 But that’s the way Gulp was build.
-Small tasks doing small things.
+Have small tasks that do small things.

 {% figure code-figure "config.js" %}
 {% highlight javascript %}